 Jonathan specialises in property disputes.

 Jonathan is particularly experienced on matters relating to mixed-use developments.
 He regularly advises land owners, developers, institutional lenders and indemnity providers on matters such as easements; restrictive covenants; tenants' rights of first refusal; development agreements; overage; commercial lease interpretation; the Electronics Communications Code; collective enfranchisement; variation of leases and service charges.

 Jonathan's practice also encompasses co-ownership disputes and applications for orders for sale/TOLATA claims.
 He successfully argued for a resulting trust analysis in Chaudhary v Chaudhary EWCA Civ 758; 2 F.L.R.
 1526; Fam.
 Law 1257 and has been involved in a number of cases involving the bona fides of a declaration of trust: Tigris Industries Inc v Ghassemian EWCA Civ 269; Saranovic v Saranovic Times, March 21, 2017; and Premium Jet AG v Sutton EWHC 186 (QB).

-For around 7 years Jonathan has written a popular monthly update on Service Charges and Estate Management.
-He is currently writing "A Practitioner’s Guide to Easements" (Wildy's).
+For many years Jonathan wrote a popular monthly update on Service Charges and Estate Management.
+He now edits chambers' update with the same title.

 He has appeared at all levels of tribunals and courts from the First-tier Tribunal (Property Chamber) to the Court of Appeal (twice without a leader) and the Supreme Court.
 He also has experience of representing parties in arbitration and mediation.